 As a result of being built on binary circuits, the size of RAM is always an even number and a power of two.
 However, as we’ll discuss later, not all of the stated capacity is available for use.

-In general terms, the more RAM a computer has, the faster it can run.
-Some applications use a surprising amount of memory—for example, Google Chrome.
+Generally, the more RAM a computer has, the faster it can run.
+Some applications use a surprising amount of memory, for example, Google Chrome.

-Most modern video games advertise a system requirement of 16 GB of RAM.
-However, in practice, this is usual.
+Most modern video games advertise a minimum system requirement of 16 GB of RAM.

 Is 8 GB of RAM enough?